-The head referee will announce a Free Kick is completed, by penalty kick is completed by calling "Ball Free", and the GameController resumes the game state playingplaying.
-Note that the sub-state will be automatically left (returning to the playing playing state) after the 30 s time period expires.
+The head referee will announce a penalty kick is completed by calling "Ball Free", and the GameController resumes the game state playing.
+Note that the sub-state will be automatically left (returning to the playing state) after the 30s time period expires.